fltt/make4java/README.md

 This is about an alternative way to manage the build process of Java projects.

-If you know how to use Autoconf and GNU Make and are tired of the slowness and clumsiness of the mainstream tools used to manage Java projects (e.g. `maven`, `ant`, etc.), this project may help you take full control of your own projects and drastically reduce the time
+If you know how to use the Autotools and GNU Make and are tired of the slowness and clumsiness of the mainstream tools used to manage Java projects (e.g. `maven`, `ant`, etc.), this project may help you take full control of your own projects and drastically reduce the time